derektypist/dom-elements-by-tag-name/README.md

     python3 -m http.server

 Select `Open Preview` to preview.
-Select each of the buttons.
+Select each of the buttons and check that the information meets the user story.
+For example, if I select the Reset Button, I expect the information to be cleared.

 ## Deployment